-Assuming you read the title of this article, it is very likely you are running the same setup I am: pfsense with haproxy as reverse-proxy for various webservices hosted from a single shared (probably domestic) IP, together with globaly trusted LE-Certs (that was a long one).
+Assuming you read the title of this article, it is very likely you are running the same setup I am: pfsense with haproxy as reverse-proxy for various webservices hosted from a single shared (probably domestic) IP, together with globaly trusted LE-Certs to do ssl-offloading for some sites (that was a long one).

-If you do so, you might have encountered the same problem as I do: The old intermediate CA (the one with R3 in the name) of LetsEncrypt is expiring, and pfSense (note that this currently only applies to 2.5.x, in 2.4.5 a different intermediate was used, and 2.4.5 did not notify you about the expiry) will send you mails (if properly configured) and notifications one month prior to expiry:
+If you do so, you might have encountered the same problem as I do: The old intermediate CA (the one with R3 in the name) of LetsEncrypt is expiring, and pfSense (note that this currently only applies to 2.5.x, 2.4.5 did just not notify you about the expiry) will send you mails (if properly configured) and notifications one month prior to expiry:

 Notifications in this message: 1